Everything for horticulture Personal advice from our specialists Worldwide delivery of 30 000 products

 Advantages of grafting clips

-Grafting your crop enable better plant resistance and higher quality production.
-Your crop will be better resistent agains plant diseases.
-Futhermore, the root system will be beter developed.
+Grafting your crop enables better plant resistance and higher quality production.
+Your crop will be better resistent against plant diseases.
+Futhermore, the root system will be better developed.
 As a result, the plant can easily absorb water and nutrients such as fertilizers.
 Choose the clip that fits your needs.

 Grafting clips for tomato, sweet pepper and egg plant